-- This material can cause inflammation of the skin oncontact in some persons. - The material may accentuate any pre-existing dermatitis condition. - Skin contact is not thought to have harmful health effects, however the material may still produce health damage following entry through wounds, lesions or abrasions. - Open cuts, abraded or irritated skin should not be exposed to this material. - Solution of material in moisture on the skin, or perspiration, mayincrease irritant effects. - Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+- This material can cause inflammation of the skin oncontact in some persons. - The material may accentuate any pre-existing dermatitis condition. - Skin contact with the material may damage the health of the individual; systemic effects may result following absorption. - Open cuts, abraded or irritated skin should not be exposed to this material. - Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.